kubune/Brawl-Stars-Ultimate-RPC/README.md

 # Brawl-Stars-Ultimate-RPC
 Discord RPC for Brawl Stars written in python.
 Made by @kubune

 This project was quick to create.
+THE PROJECT IS STILL IN BETA

 # How to use
 1. Use `pip install -r requirements.txt` in console to install required packages.